Darul Uloom Nadwatul Ulama

-Darul Uloom Nadwatul Ulama (translated as, House of Knowledge and Assembly of Scholars University) is an Islamic seminary in Lucknow, India.
-It was established by the Nadwatul Ulama, a council of Muslim scholars, on 26 September 1898.

-This educational institution draws large number of Muslim students from all over the world.
-Nadwatul Ulama fosters a diverse range of both scholars and students including Hanafis (the predominant group), Shafi'is and Ahl al-Hadith.
-Additionally it is one of very few institutes in the region to teach the Islamic sciences completely in Arabic.
+Darul Uloom Nadwatul Ulama is an Islamic seminary in Lucknow, India, founded in 1898 by Nadwatul Ulama under the leadership of Muhammad Ali Mungeri.
+Its purpose was to produce scholars who could integrate the traditional Islamic learning of Darul Uloom Deoband with the modern educational approach of Aligarh Muslim University.
+The institution is also known for its emphasis on the Arabic language and its inclusive approach toward intra-Sunni differences.

 History

 Nadwatul Ulama was formed with the aim to bring all the sects of Islam together irrespective of some of their differences in beliefs.

 Nadwa means assembly and group, it was named so because it was constituted by a group of Indian Islamic scholars from different theological schools.
 Darululoom is the educational body of Nadwatul Ulama which was formed in Kanpur in 1893.
 It was eventually shifted to Lucknow in 1898 and the Islamic curriculum was updated with modern sciences, mathematics, vocational training and the addition of an English Department.

 On 2 September 1898, the office of the Nadwatul Ulama was shifted to Lucknow.
 The Darul Uloom Nadwatul Ulama was started on 26 September 1898.